Alexandertheasian02/Ticket-Booking-System/README.md

 How to Use:

 Clone the repository and run the Theatre.java file.
-Follow the menu prompts to interact with the New Theatre Ticket Management System.
+Follow the menu prompts to interact with the Ticket-Booking-System.

 This project serves as a comprehensive solution for managing and controlling seat reservations, providing a seamless experience for both the theatre staff and patrons.
 Explore the code and enhance your understanding of Java programming with this practical application.